logo

 /**

-* @notice Monotonically increasing version of the XML-relevant state.
+* @notice Monotonically increasing version of the representable state.

 * @dev Implementations SHOULD increment this whenever any mutable state that participates

-* in the XML representation changes.
+* in the representation changes.
 It MAY start at 0.

 *